Contraceptive hormones can be

 Oral contraceptives cause no increase, or possibly a small increase, in the risk of breast cancer in women who are currently taking them or who took them within the past few years.

-For healthy women who do not smoke, taking low-dose combination tablets with a low dose of estrogen does not increase the risk of having a stroke or heart attack.
+For healthy women who do not smoke, taking low-dose combination pills with a low dose of estrogen does not increase the risk of having a stroke or heart attack.

 Contraceptive Skin Patches and Vaginal Rings

-Skin patches and vaginal rings contain estrogen and a progestin.
+Combined estrogen-progestin contraceptives are available as skin patches and vaginal rings.
 They should be used for 3 weeks, then not used for 1 week to allow the menstrual period to occur.
 If women do not start using the patch or ring during the first 5 days of their period, they must use a backup method of birth control during the first 7 days that they use the patch or ring.

-Women are more likely to use the patch or ring as instructed compared with oral contraceptives.
+Women are more likely to use the patch or ring as instructed compared with oral contraceptives, because dosing is every 1 to 3 weeks rather than daily.

 Skin patches